Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 The Ubiquiti UCG-Fiber has the best sustained wired performance among 10Gbps-capable routers.

-It’s worth noting, though, that the number shown in the charts was when the gateway worked without any feature turned on, which is the way I test the wired performances of all routers.
+It’s worth noting, though, that the number shown in the charts represents the performance when the gateway was working without any features turned on, which is the method I use to test the wired performance of all routers.

-In anecdotal testing, even with many features, including online protection, turned on, the UCG-Fiber’s performance remained stellar.
+In anecdotal testing, even with numerous features, including online protection, enabled, the UCG-Fiber’s performance remained stellar.

 Per Ubiquiti, the gateway does not have an internal fan.
 It was silent during my testing.
 Interestingly, it was slightly less warm than the UCG-Max and used slightly less power over 24 hours, as shown in the specs table above.

 Update (March 4, 2025): Ubiquiti initially said the UCG-Fiber had no internal fan.
-As it turned out, that was the case of the initial (alpha) design.
-The company later confirmed that “the latest revisions do have a fan” but is “confident it’s on the less audible spectrum.”
+As it turned out, that was the case with the initial (alpha) design.
+The company later confirmed that “the latest revisions do have a fan,” but is “confident it’s on the less audible spectrum.”
 Again, the gateway was indeed quiet during my trial.

 It’s also worth noting that the UCG-Fiber takes a very short time to boot up or apply changes.
 In fact, its quick reset to factory default helped me try out different scenarios without spending a lot of time waiting during the testing.

-So, apart from being faster and more capable, the new gateway also beats its older cousins, the UCG-Max and even the UDM-SE, in the cool factor.
+So, apart from being faster and more capable, the new gateway also surpasses its older cousins, the UCG-Max and even the UDM-SE, in terms of cool factor.
 And that’s not a bad thing.

 Ubiquiti Cloud Gateway Fiber (UCG-Fiber)'s Rating